Kyllingene/genji/README.md

 Genji is a custom game engine written in Rust.
 It's designed to provide an experience similar to most popular game engines, where your code is run inside a framework that handles the heavy work for you.
 However, it's technically just a gamedev library that uses some macro magic to give the illusion of an engine.

 Currently, it is far from optimized.
 It also doesn't have a very good sprite system, though it supports several primitives, text, and images.
-It doesn't yet have any sound support.
 It's very rough around the edges.
-Top priority is probably adding mouse support, then sound, then fixing the sprite model.
+Top priority is adding sound, then fixing the sprite model.

 ## Assets